itaru2622/docker-android-studio/README.md

 inContainer$ studio.sh
 ```

-## build and use your own image on linux
+## how to build docker image by yourself and run it

 - requires: make